 By following these simple do’s and don’ts, you won’t be caught off guard next time you apply for a position and your interviewer asks you to ‘connect’:

-In the last few years, social media has taught us it can be friend or foe, especially when used in the professional capacity.
-The ability to network with a VP of a Fortune 500 company or with the writer of your favorite business journal has never been easier; and you would be foolish not to take advantage of the opportunity.
+Social media has proven it can be friend or foe, especially when used in the professional capacity.
+The ability to network with a VP of a Fortune 500 company or with the writer of your favorite business journal has never been easier.
+It would be foolish not to take advantage of the opportunity.
 Just make sure to change your settings to private before you start applying for jobs though.
 By following the above do’s and don’ts you can find your dream job without sacrificing your social media connections.